I planned to talk about things that turned 30, but we have a famous person quiz this month!

-So, as the episode starts out, Hank and Peggy are taking Bobby out to shop for clothes, but Bobby is too fat to fit in any of the pants.
+So, as the episode starts out, Hank and Peggy are taking Bobby out to shop for clothes, but Bobby is too fat to fit into any of the pants.
 The salesman sends them over to an over-sized boys clothing store.
 Already Hank is embarrassed to be seen in such a place; but it gets worse!
 The store owner thinks Bobby looks so cute in his new clothes that he signs Bobby up to be a model for the store’s clothing line!
 In fact, the first photo-shoot will be in Sunday’s Paper!
-Hank says, “No way, we’re going to be too busy for that, we’re very busy, doing busy things, we’re so busy, we don’t even have time to have this conversation.
-Thank you very much.”
+Hank says, “No way, we’re going to be too busy for that, we’re very busy, we’re so busy, we don’t even have time to have this conversation, that’s how busy we are!”

 Due to the fact that Hank wouldn’t take Bobby to the photo shoot, Luanne took him!
 His picture is all over the insert in the Sunday Paper!
 Hank is so embarrassed, he wakes up early Sunday morning and steals the insert out of every Sunday Newspaper in the neighborhood!

-In the meantime, Bobby has gotten such a good response from the Sunday Paper ad that he is now booked for a boy’s Fashion Show!!!!
-As Hank is hanging out with his high school friends and neighbors on the corner, Peggy walks by and says, “Hank we’re going to the photo shoot!”
+In the meantime, Bobby has gotten such a good response from the Sunday Paper ad that he is now booked for an Over-Sized Boy’s Fashion Show!!!!
+As Hank is hanging out with his neighbors on the corner, Peggy walks by and says, “Hank we’re going to the photo shoot!”
 Predictably, Hank’s homo-phobic friends start razzing him with, “Photo shoot?
 What’s this about a ‘photo shoot’, Hank?”
 They all start laughing derisively!

 To understand Hank, it helps to know that his father was a Colonel in the US Army and fought in World War II.
 I’m guessing his father was probably a Nux vomica type–very irritable, demanding, insulting, impatient and unsympathetic.
 Hank is consequently fearful, rigid and repressed.
 Having his son on a career track as the hottest male model in Texas is totally freaking him out!

 Hank says no to the up-coming fashion show, but Bobby sneaks out and goes anyway.
-Hank finds out and manages to get there just in time to save Bobby before the high school bullies (and 15 years earlier, Hank would have been one of them) start pelting the models on the runway with donuts and other assorted food items!
+Hank finds out and manages to get there just in time to save Bobby before the high school bullies (and 15 years earlier, Hank would have been one of them) start pelting the models on the runway with donuts and other food items!
 Of course, the fashion show is ruined!
-“Wow, Dad,” Bobby says, “How did you know that was gonna happen?”
+“Wow, Dad,” Bobby says, “How did you know that was gonna happen?
+You saved me!”

 How did I do, Shana?